How to end a fixed term tenancy early

 Unwind your tenancy agreement

-You have the 'right to unwind' a tenancy agreement if you signed it because of misleading information given by the landlord or agent.
+You have the 'right to unwind' a tenancy agreement if you sign it because the landlord or agent gave you misleading information.

 Example of misleading information

-You ask an agent to confirm the property comes with the furniture you see at a viewing.
+You ask an agent if all the furniture you see at a viewing comes with the tenancy.

-The agent says everything is included and provides an inventory.
+The agent says everything is included.
+They give you an inventory.

 You sign the tenancy agreement but when you move in, there's no furniture.